jan-ru/biblatex2qmd/README.md

 ## Acknowledgments

+Thanks to:

-- Thanks to the creators of the `bibtexparser` library, which this project heavily relies on.
+- the creators of the [`bibtexparser`](https://github.com/sciunto-org/python-bibtexparser) library, which this project heavily relies on.

+- [Marcel Bollmann](https://marcel.bollmann.me/blog/) for his blog post.
+Often indeed what seems straightforward turns out to be way more complicated.

 ## Contact